grocid/gnoti/README.md

 # gnoti
 A simple email notifier which uses the secret storage in Linux.
-To setup your email accound, first run
+To setup your email account, first run

 ```
 $ gnoti configure